billykirk01/AlgoeDB/README.md

 ## AlgoeDB
-A light, Embeddable, NoSQL database written in Go.
+A lightweight, persitent, NoSQL database written in Go.

 Inspired by the Deno project [AloeDB](https://github.com/Kirlovon/AloeDB).
 Many thanks to [@Kirlovon](https://github.com/Kirlovon) for the inspiration!